-Here we’ve summarized the most important health benefits we found:
+These most important health benefits we found:

-1.)
-They lower cholesterol and blood pressure levels
+They help maintain healthy cholesterol and blood pressure levels

+We know….this might be the healthiest compound on planet Earth!
 This is why we should be eating vegetables, fruits and drinking palo azul tea everyday! (or wine occasionally)

 How can flavonoids help you?

-One study analyzed 2754 twins and found that the group that consumed the most flavonoids:
+A 2017 study analyzed 2754 twins and found that the group that consumed the most flavonoids:

 - Had less percentage of fat